top of page

 Redefining Posture: The Interconnectedness of Body and Movement

 Posture is commonly understood as the way we hold our bodies while standing, sitting, or lying down.
-However, this definition often overlooks the dynamic nature of our bodies and how habitual positions and movements influence the shape our bodies take/hold.
+However, this definition often overlooks the dynamic nature of our bodies and how habitual positions and repeditive movements literally shape our bodies.
 We're more like clay and gravity is our molder.
-In this article, I aim to redefine posture, emphasizing it's complexities and how repetitive positions can and will perpetuate imbalances.
+In this article, I aim to redefine posture, emphasizing its complexities and how repetitive positions can and will perpetuate imbalances.
 With a little bit of mindfulness we can intentionally counter our "postures."

 The Dynamic Nature of Posture

-Traditionally, posture is seen as a static concept—a snapshot of how we hold ourselves at a given moment.
-Yet, our bodies are designed for movement, not stillness.
-Every movement we make, every position we hold, even if momentarily, contributes to the shape our bodies make.
-By viewing posture as a dynamic interplay rather than a static position, we begin to appreciate how fluid and responsive our bodies truly are.
+Traditionally, posture has been seen as a static concept—a snapshot of how we hold ourselves at a single moment in time.
+But our bodies are designed for movement, not stillness.
+Every movement we make, and every position we momentarily hold, shapes our bodies over time.
+When we begin to view posture as a dynamic, ever-changing interplay—rather than a fixed ideal, a predetermined prophecy, or a rigid system we must conform to—we open ourselves to the opportunity for change.
+We start to appreciate how fluid, responsive, and adaptable our bodies truly are.

 It’s All Connected